-The Yale School of Management (SOM), like Harvard Business School, takes a bit of a “go big or go home” approach with its application essay question in that it poses just a single query to its applicants, giving them only one shot to make their desired impression on the admissions committee.
-The Yale SOM prompt is less open-ended, however, and requires candidates to focus on a significant past commitment and its underlying reasons and value.
-It also limits applicants to 500 words, so you will need to be clear, direct, and rather succinct in your response, without much preamble or extraneous text.
-Read on for our full analysis of the Yale SOM essay question for 2019–2020.
+The Yale School of Management (SOM), like Harvard Business School, takes a bit of a “go big or go home” approach with its sole application essay prompt in that it gives applicants just one shot to make their desired impression on the admissions committee.
+The Yale SOM query is less open-ended, however, and requires candidates to focus on a significant past commitment and its underlying reasons and value.
+The essay is limited to just 500 words, so you will need to be clear, direct, and rather succinct in your response, without much preamble or extraneous text.
+Read on for our full analysis.

 Describe the biggest commitment you have ever made.
 (500 words maximum)